HolyBlackCat/cpp-tutorials/language/02_basic/03_computations.md

 [![expression decomposition](../images/subexpressions.svg)](../images/subexpressions.svg)

-Notice that individual numbers are also expressions.
+Notice that individual numbers (literals) are also expressions.

 The entire `std::cout << "The value is " << (10 + 20) / 2 << "\n"` (not counting the `;`) is also an expression. `<<`s are operators.
 Quoted strings are expressions.